MIFARE DESFire cards are some of our most popular access control cards to date. However, they come in different types.

 |Inter-app file sharing

 |Virtual Card Architecture

 Ready to order?

-Whether you are considering upgrading to newer technologies or simply need more MIFARE® cards, our experts are always happy to help.
-Call us on 0800 988 2095 and we will find the products that suit your requirements best.
+Whether you’re considering upgrading to newer technologies or simply need more MIFARE® cards, our experts are always happy to help.
+Call us on 0800 988 2095 and we will find the products that best suit your requirements.

 Alternatively, you can browse our complete range of MIFARE cards here.